Slevinski/swserver/tools/output/Example.md

             + Parameters

-                + puddle: ase (string) - puddle code for collections or ISO 639-3 code for public ditionary.
+                + puddle: ase (string) - puddle code for collections or ISO 639-3 code for public dictionary.

             #### GET
             Information about a specific puddle by code or alternate